-If you have a history of travelling to Wuhan in the 14 days prior to the onset of symptoms, go to the nearest hospital and see a doctor.
+If you have a history of traveling to Wuhan in the 14 days prior to the onset of symptoms, go to the nearest hospital and see a doctor.

-Good hygiene is the primary defence against spreading and acquiring the disease, particularly hand washing, and covering your mouth or nose when coughing and sneezing.
+Good hygiene is the primary defense against spreading and acquiring the disease, particularly hand washing, and covering your mouth or nose when coughing and sneezing.